tarkanyil/portfolio-website/README.md

-# Frontend Mentor - Calculator app solution
+# Frontend Mentor - Portfolio Site solution

 This is a solution to the [Minimailist portfolio website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/minimalist-portfolio-website-LMy-ZRyiE).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.